igorhaf/elevate-admin/docs/en/custom-authentication.md

 # Custom authentication

-If you do not use the `laravel-admin` built-in authentication login logic, you can refer to the following way to customize the login authentication logic.
+If you do not use the `elevate-admin` built-in authentication login logic, you can refer to the following way to customize the login authentication logic.

 First of all, you need define a `User provider`, used to obtain the user identity, such as `app/Providers/CustomUserProvider.php`: